DarshanPro123/testy-colorfy/README.md

 # Testy-Colorfy

-## testy-colorfy to use for coloring console message for individual messeging to install and apply
+## Testy-colorfy to use for highlight console message for individual message to install and apply

 ```sh
 npm i testy-colorfy